top of page

 The steamy secret to how the Romans ran a piping hot bath: Slaves burnt tonnes of wood in 50 brick ovens that kept water in the ancient Baths of Caracalla warm 24 hours a day

-• At time, supplied 15 gallons of water a second and accommodated 5,000 people
+• At the time, it supplied 15 gallons of water a second and accommodated 5,000 people.

-• Directors have opened a section of tunnels with oven heating baths for first time
+• Directors have opened a section of tunnels with oven-heating baths for the first time.

-Contemporary descriptions of the grand structure mention marble columns, floors, mosaics of glass and hundreds of statues.
-Unfortunately, the marble was eventually stripped away but the site is still one of the best preserved ancient spa complexes left.
+Contemporary descriptions of the grand structure mention marble columns, floors, glass mosaics, and hundreds of statues.
+Unfortunately, the marble was eventually stripped away, but the site is still one of the best-preserved ancient spa complexes.

-The pools were kept at 40C (104F) by nearly two miles worth of lead pipes underground - which may have got into the water.
+Nearly two miles of lead pipes underground kept the pools at 40C (104F), which may have contaminated the water.

 Oldest Boiler.jpg